Notice of Privacy Practices

 We are committed to protecting and respecting your privacy and complying with the principles of applicable data protection laws.
 This notice sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us.

 Coriell Life Sciences is HIPAA-compliant.
-HIPAA, the Health Insurance Portability and Accountability Act of 1996, mandates that we meet strict standards for the electronic exchange, privacy, and security of health information.
+HIPAA, the Health Insurance Portability and Accountability Act of 1996, mandates that we meet strict standards for the electronic exchange, privacy, and security of health information in all of its processes and maintains your DNA test results securely, just like other secure medical records.
 Further, the Genetic Information Nondiscrimination Act (GINA) mandates that an individual’s genetics cannot be held against them by either health insurers or employers.

 All personally identifiable information is stripped off from DNA samples and stored in separate databases.
-The DNA samples collected and the data they generate are tracked using bar-code IDs.
-Almost all of the person’s DNA sample is consumed during the testing process, and any remaining DNA sample is destroyed.
+The DNA samples collected, including your saliva sample, DNA, and subsequent data are tracked using unique barcodes, rather than your name.
+Almost all of the person’s DNA sample is consumed during the testing process, and any remaining DNA sample is destroyed at the lab.
+Coriell Life Sciences’ GeneDose LIVE™ system, which powers the DNA analysis program, is also HITRUST-Certified, meaning it meets the highest information security standards for protecting sensitive information.
 The data analyzed has multiple layers of encryption and Coriell Life Sciences also “salts” the data, sprinkling random data with the actual data.

 All results are confidential.
 Data is held by Coriell Life Sciences and shared only with the reviewing pharmacist, the individual being tested, and that person’s designated healthcare provider.
 Program administrators are provided only with overall metrics to monitor the success of the initiative.